-FIG. 5 depicts a system in which a high-mass attractor with bipolar gravity topology creates multiple lateral gravity regions along the path of an orbiting stellar object on an N-S axis.
-The red lines show the ST curvature boundaries that reflect the high-gravity regions in the north and south axes and relatively low gravity laterally on the E-W axis.
-The proposed topology can shape the orbit of a stellar object at four specific points.
-Point P1 is where the object travels into the high-gravity zone near the epicenter, thus changing its orbital tangent.
-P2 is the point of gravity change after passing the epicenter at high speed traveling toward the low-gravity zone, P3 is the high-gravity re-entry point where the object travels into the high-gravity zone toward the second pole, and

-P4 is the point where the turning object "jackknifes" back toward the epicenter.
-P4 is located near the vertical line, extending from the poles of the attractor.
+FIG.5 depicts a system in which a high-mass attractor having bipolar high gravity regions resulting in multiple lateral gravity regions along the path of an orbiting source on a N-S axis.
+The red lines show the distribution of ST curvature as boundaries between the high-gravity regions in the north and south poles and relatively low gravity laterally on the E-W axis.
+The proposed topoology of gravity can shape the orbit of a source at four specific points.
+Point P1 is where the object travels into the high-gravity zone near the epicenter, increasing its velocity and orbital tangent.
+P2 is the point where gravity forces decrease after passing the epicenter at high speed traveling toward the low-gravity zone, P3 is the high-gravity re-entry point where the source passes into the high-gravity zone toward the second pole, and P4 is the point where the source is turning "jackknifes" back toward the epicenter.
+P4 is located near the vertical line that are extending from the poles of the attractor.
 This line is a vertical midpoint in the high-gravity zones north and south.
 The line continues through the poles crossing the Schwarzschild event horizon.
-It is suggested that the line represents the most extreme gravity vector within the high-gravity zone, where its lateral radius corresponds to the Schwarzschild radius.
+It is suggested that the line represents the most extreme gravity vector within the high-gravity zone, and its lateral radius corresponds to the Schwarzschild radius.
 Thus, the vector (point P4) extends throughout the poles in both directions.
-It is proposed that the proximity of a stellar object to P4 while passing at the aphelion determines the tangent velocity and, therefore, its angular momentum on the way back toward the perihelion.
+P4 is a truning point at the lowest velocity at the aphelion and a change in the tangent velocity and, therefore, its angular momentum on the way back toward the perihelion.
 However, the tangent velocity at the aphelion is smaller than that at the perihelion.
 As a result, it makes a wider turn at the aphelion, unlike in the Keplerian model, and the result is a skewed elliptical path on its way back toward the perihelion.
 The wider turn pushes the return orbit outside the Keplerian path, and the pericenter is not at the symmetrical axis of the ellipse North-South.

-FIG. 5.
-Bipolar high-gravity topology theory proposes that the orbit of a stellar object around a high-mass attractor in an N-S direction is elliptical.
-However, this ellipse is different from the Keplerian ellipse (black) because it is not symmetrical but rather skewed at the aphelion (red ellipse) in the direction of the orbit (b).
-After all, the tangent velocities at both foci are different.
+FIG.5.
+Bipolar high-gravity ST topology theory proposes that the orbit of a source around a high-mass attractor in an N-S direction is elliptical.
+However, this ellipse is different from the Keplerian ellipse (black) because it is not symmetrical, but rather skewed at the aphelion (red ellipse) in the direction of orbit (b) because tangent velocities at both foci are different.
 As result, the attractor is not at the center of the ellipse at perihelion (a).
-A stellar object moving in the E-W direction has a profile of a circular orbit because it moves through a single gravity system.
+A source moving in the E-W direction has a profile of a circular orbit because it moves through a single gravity system.